Hype, Hypocrisy, and Harm on America’s Youth Soccer Fields

 We do not have to relive this story like a perpetual Groundhog Day movie!

-Lisa Cole, an acclaimed coaching education and leadership expert, provided key insights in her presentation for the 2019 GO!
+Lisa Cole, acclaimed coaching education and leadership expert, provided key insights in her presentation for the 2019 GO!
 Chase Excellence Think Tank to Improve Youth Sports.
 Her session focused on a whole-club approach to building a culture that provides guidance for decision making and setting expectations at the club, team, and individual level.
 This is critical for laying the groundwork to prevent more heartbreaking stories like that of the young player, the DoC coach, and the meddling parent board member.

 In my experience, codes of conduct are ineffective unless the club culture holds everyone to those standards.